ART and Research

 VACUUM

-Documentation of the exibition:
+Documentation of the exhibition:

 The Science of Confusion and Empathy

-Documentation of theexhibition:
+Documentation of the exhibition:

 The end of Industriel Dream

-Documentation of the exibition Sørlandsutstillingen:
+Documentation of the exhibition Sørlandsutstillingen:

 Language Became Form of Life

-Documentation of the exibition:
+Documentation of the exhibition:

 The Art of Germination

-Documentation of the exibition:
+Documentation of the exhibition:

 Bible Transformed

-Documentation of the exibition:
+Documentation of the exhibition:

 I might be wrong

-Documentation of texts from the exibition
+Documentation of texts from the exhibition

 Points of No Displacement

-Documentation of the work:
+Documentation of the site-specific work:

 Isfjorden